Alison Saar: Themes

 There are several reoccurring themes in Saar's oeuvre including those of mythology, girlhood, and familial relations.
 In an interview with New York Times magazine Saar discussed her relationship with the Yoruba goddess of childbirth and rivers—Yemoja: "Yemoja crops up in my work a lot.
 I first discovered her when I was living in New York in the 1990s, trying to grapple with being a young mother and having a career — it felt like a real balancing act.
 I did a piece then called “Cool Maman,” who is balancing actual pots and pans on her head, all white enamelware.
 I see Yemoja as not only helping me in terms of patience and balance and child rearing but also as a watery, life-giving spirit who nourishes my creative process."

 Blank eyes rendered without pupils are a consistent visual motif across Saar’s print and sculptural work.
 Saar spoke directly to this as part of a touring retrospective of her print work titled “Mirror, Mirror.”
 At an artist talk at the Weatherspoon Art Museum in 2019 Saar noted that the blank (often fully white) eyes are “kind of masks in some sort of way,” a strategy for maintaining dignity during enslavement.
 For Saar, the pupil-less eyes are a way of denying the viewer’s satisfaction through refusal.
 Her figures do not return the gaze as a mode of control “in times of unimaginable degradation.”
 The exhibition's name also points to one of Saar’s preoccupations in the printmaking process.
 To make a print, she asserts, one must render the image in reverse.
 For Saar, “There are these dual worlds that simultaneously exist.”
 Deeply knowledgeable of African-diaspora spiritualisms, mirrors function for Saar as a kind of portal, “an invitation to spirit… revealing things we may not be able to see with the naked eye.”

+Personal life

+Saar is married to Tom Leeser, also an artist, and they have two children.
+Her daughter, Maddy Inez, is a ceramist like her grandfather, Richard Saar.